joekarl/joekarl.github.io/_posts/2013-11-15-managing-callbacks-in-node.md

 <div class="well">
 <h3>Quick aside - Partial functions</h3>

-<h4>#So whats with the whole bind thing?</h4>
+<h4>So whats with the whole bind thing?</h4>
 If you notice, both doQuery and doUpdate need our db connection.
 However, doQuery is the first task in our pipline and doUpdate needs the result of the previous task (that doesn\'t have access to the db connection).
 <br /><br />
-So what we\'re doing is creating a partial function that gives the doQuery and doUpdate functions access to the db connection without having to supply it in the function call.
+So what we're doing is creating a partial function that gives the doQuery and doUpdate functions access to the db connection without having to supply it in the function call.
 <br /><br />
-<h4>That\'s magic I say!
-Magic isn\'t good for code!</h4>
+<h4>That's magic I say!
+Magic code is bad code!</h4>
-Well let\'s look at exactly what\'s going on here by creating our own bind function (this will be contrived and only handle simple functions with 2 arguments.
+Well let's look at exactly what's going on here by creating our own bind function (this will be contrived and only handle simple functions with 2 arguments.
 <br /><br />
 {% highlight javascript %}
 function myBind(fn, arg1) {